mediamonks/muban/docs/dist-implementation-guide.md

     should normally be served dynamically (so should not be copied over, it's just sample content).
 * **template/** - the developer templates, can be used as reference
 * **data/** - the developer mock data, can be used as reference
-* **storybook/** - optionally, a component viewer 'site', where all components can be previewed, together with all the source code and documentation

 #### Preview